Police force deny scolding by Braverman over seizure of golliwog dolls from pub

 “We have regularly discussed the progression of this case with the Crown Prosecution Service and on Tuesday April 4, five officers visited a location off Argent Street, Grays, and seized several items in connection with that investigation.

-“No one has been arrested or charged in connection with the investigation and our enquiries are ongoing…
+“No-one has been arrested or charged in connection with the investigation and our inquiries are ongoing.

 “We are aware some elements of the media have reported that Essex Police has been contacted directly by the Home Secretary in relation to this investigation.